Citroen C4 Cactus review - Interior, design and technology

 All C4 Cactus models feature a seven-inch touchscreen, which combines all secondary control functions for the radio and climate control in one space.
 It’s not the best system on the market, with slightly slow response times, and the need to switch away from the nav or media menus just to tweak the climate control can become tiresome.
 The graphics look clear and colourful, though.

 The system includes a standard digital radio, while Bluetooth music streaming and Citroen Multicity Connect, which is a 3G and GPS-enabled app-hub are included.
 The Flair comes with the Navigation and Hi-Fi Pack, which includes a six-speaker stereo, 16GB Jukebox and Arkamys amplifier.
+Because the C4 Cactus is now available only in what was formerly the mid-range Flair trim, the standard equipment list also includes features like built-in sat-nav and a six-speaker stereo system.

 In this review